-The 29th International Solid Waste Association (ISWA) World Congress will be held on October 7–9, 2019, in Bilbao, Spain.
-More than 1,200 solid waste management professionals, government officials, industry leaders, policy makers, scientists, and young professionals will attend the three-day event.
+The 29th International Solid Waste Association (ISWA) World Congress took place on October 7–9, 2019, in Bilbao, Spain.
+More than 1,200 solid waste management professionals, government officials, industry leaders, policy makers, scientists, and young professionals attended the three-day event.

 The ISWA World Congress’s scientific program focuses on sustainable waste management, circular economy, and resource efficiency across six tracks: sustainable cities, technologies in waste management, digital innovation, climate change, social innovation, and marine litter.
 Banyan Global presented the findings and recommendations from its women’s economic empowerment and equality analysis of the solid waste management and recycling sector as part of the scientific program.
 We also led a discussion on women in the sector during a concurrent session organized by the Women of Waste (WOW!).
 WOW! is supported by ISWA and was created by women in the solid waste management industry to advocate for and spotlight women’s work and achievements in the sector.